danielloader/kubernetes-sdlc/README.md

 There are no prescribed way to lay out a GitOps workflow for kubernetes; this is partially because every business has their own physical topology and the directory topology should represent this rather than be opposed to it.
 Additionally the concept of directories in the state has no bearing on the cluster state, any directory layout is purely to aid the human cognitive load - you can (and should not) represent an entire kubernetes cluster in a single monolithic YAML document.

-With that in mind an attempt has been made to draw up a topology in this repository that represents a balance between flexibility and declarative rigidity.
+An attempt has been made to draw up a topology in this repository that represents a balance between flexibility and declarative rigidity.

 [Don't Repeat Yourself](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) (DRY) is a contentious subject in any system that represents state declaratively, be it Terraform or Kubernetes manifests.
 As such there is going to be a mix of duplication and inheritance in this project, representing an attempt to strike a balance.
 This will only be confirmed retroactively when you try to iron out pain points where in too much inheritance ties your hands on changes having too large of a blast radius, and too much duplication adding to the cognitive load and maintenance costs of running many environments.